 Retirement Accounts and Life Insurance

-Retirement accounts and life insurance policies pass by beneficiary designation, outside of your will and outside of probate.
-Whoever is named on the form at the custodian or insurer receives the asset directly, regardless of what your will says.
+Retirement accounts and life insurance policies pass by beneficiary designation, outside of probate.
+Whoever is named on the form at the custodian or insurer receives the asset directly, regardless of what any other document says.
+Coordinating these designations with your living trust is one of the most important reviews to do with your advisor.

 Review every account individually.
 Confirm who is listed as the primary beneficiary and who is listed as the contingent beneficiary.
 Confirm that all named beneficiaries are still living, that the designations reflect your current wishes, and that no outdated choices remain on accounts you set up years ago and rarely look at.